Environmental Sustainability Policy

 We will work to deliver our commitments by:

-• Offsetting our measured emissions via our chosen accredited scheme: C Free
+- Offsetting our measured emissions via our chosen accredited scheme: Event:Decision

 From the beginning of each project we will work to reduce emissions associated with services we are contracted to deliver.

-We will offer and encourage the measurement of the emissions associated with every event using Trace.
-TRACE is a data capture tool designed to simplify carbon and waste reporting.
+- We will offer and encourage the measurement of the emissions associated with every event using TRACK or internal tools.
+TRACK is a data capture tool designed to simplify carbon and waste reporting.
 The tool captures data across the following areas:

-• When TRACE is used, a post-event report with emission reduction suggestions for future events will be produced.
+- When TRACK is used, a post-event report with emission reduction suggestions for future events will be produced.

-• We will include offsetting in every event budget.
+- We will include offsetting in every event budget where possible.
 Clients may opt-out.

 Monitoring